jacobdichter/jacobdichter.github.io/index.md

 title: Jacob Dichter
 ---

-<div class="home-buttontile">About Me</div><br>
+<div class="home-buttontile">About Me</div>
 After several years as a research analyst in the nonprofit sector, I made a leap into data science.
-My experience sourcing data, analyzing trends, and writing market reports developed my analytical mindset and a curiosity about how data drives decisionmaking.
+My experience sourcing data, analyzing trends, and writing market reports sharpened my analytical mindset and fueled a curiosity about how data drives decisionmaking.

-I wanted to do more than interpret trends—I wanted to build the tools behind them.
-That desire drove me to pursue a master’s degree in computer science with a focus on data science, where I transformed my analytical instincts into technical fluency.
+I wanted to do more than interpret trends — I wanted to build the tools behind them.
 I saw an opportunity to evolve.

-Recently, I completed a master’s degree in Computer Science with a concentration in Data Science, earning a 4.0 GPA.
-During that time, I focused on statistical modeling, data mining, and machine learning, while also learning to build practical, interactive tools with Python, SQL, and modern data dashboards.
+That desire drove me to pursue a Master's degree in computer science with a focus on data science, where I transformed my analytical instincts into technical fluency.
+I completed my degree, earning a 4.0 GPA.
+I focused on statistical modeling, data mining, and machine learning, while also learning to build practical, interactive tools with Python, SQL, and modern data dashboards.

-I build predictive models, dynamic dashboards, and scalable data pipelines to solve complex problems.
-Passionate about applying AI and advanced analytics to uncover patterns, optimize decision-making, and drive business value.
-Let’s connect and explore how data can power innovation.

 <div class="content-line"></div>
 <div class="home-buttontile">Featured Projects</div>